 Have you ever been to Disneyland during the fall season?
 I think it’s my favorite time to visit (but then, it’s always a good time to go to Disneyland!)
 With Halloween, Dia de Los Muertos events, amazing Autumn-themed decor and special tricks and treats, celebrating Halloween at Disneyland is wonderful.
 Here’s what to do when visiting Disneyland at Halloween Time!

-Tricks and Treats – Halloween at Disneyland
+Tricks and Treats – Halloween at Disneyland with Kids

 There are so many magical reasons to visit Disneyland in fall.
 And so many wonderful things to experience.
 This year will prove to be the best ever, with the addition of many new treats!
 Disney California Adventure park will be getting into the spirit, with a fantastic new Coco themed area in celebration of Dia de Los Muertos.
 Keep reading for the new attractions, decorations and fun coming for Halloween at Disneyland